|

 The

-10th May 2007 to update the legal provisions for information
+2007 to update the legal provisions for information and consultation

-particularly the EWC Directive.
-The EU Commission shall present
+and particularly the EWC Directive.
+The EU Commission shall present a

 discussion took place whereby several Members of Parliament used

-Volkswagen) to highlight the need for action of the legislator.
+to highlight the need for action of the legislator.
+The Parliament thus

 Shortly

-exactly three years after the beginning of the revision
+three years after the beginning of the revision procedure the European

-procedure the European Trade Union Confederation (ETUC) convened
+Trade Union Confederation (ETUC) convened about 200 European

-stressed the demand for a revision of the EWC Directive.
-At this
+demand for a revision of the EWC Directive.
+At this meeting a documentation

-meeting a documentation on methods of action for European works
+on methods of action for European works councils in the

 The